uedah1999/GFScraping/README.md

 macOS Big Sur is the only environment in which the scripts have been executed
 - [**Selenium**](https://selenium-python.readthedocs.io) (tested with Selenium 3.141.0)
 - Python3 (tested with Python 3.8.3)
-- NumPy (tested with NumPy 1.19.4)
 - Pandas (tested with Pandas 1.2.0)
 - ChromeDriver
     - **DO NOT USE** `pip install chromedriver-binary`
     - install Chrome and follow this [version selection guide](https://chromedriver.chromium.org/downloads/version-selection) to download the collect version
     - copy the `chromedriver.exe` file to `/usr/local/bin`

-## How to use the scripts for transcripts
+## How to collect transcripts for all programs in a folder from NDS
 ### Collect the necessary data
 1. Log into [NDS portal](https://portal.newsdataservice.com/), using relevant account.
 2. Under *Coverage* on the NDS website, select the folder of broadcasts you want to scrape.